Blog : breeze blocks

 / Photographs: Sitthisak Namkham /

-This impressive small contemporary breeze block house is the place where a married couple live with their seven dogs.
-House on stilt design paired with a breeze block wall allows plenty of air and natural light into the room.
+This beautiful place with contemporary curb appeal is home to a married couple and their seven dogs.
+House-on-stilt design paired with a breeze block façade allows plenty of air and natural light into the room.
 Pleasant and healthy, it’s a paradise for avid dog lovers and their fluffy companions.

 The side facing west gets double layer protection.
 While a rose apple tree keeps the house in shade during the day, a continuous vertical breeze block structure allows fresh air into the interior.

+The sheer loveliness of man’s best friends was reason enough for the married couple, Roung “Jobby” Wuttinawin and Whan Paktranon, to build a home ideally suited for their needs.
 The problem was Whan had allergies.
-To avoid going about it in the wrong way, they left the planning in the good hands of architect Unnop Wongwaipananij of REUN Home Design.
+So, to avoid going about it in the wrong way, they left house planning in the good hands of architect Unnop Wongwaipananij of REUN Home Design.

 Jobby’s favorite spot in the house has a big table that changes function from work to recreation to dining in a flash.
 Here, time well spent is time spent with best friends.
 In a quiet and calm environment, who needs a coffee shop?